Nvidia hit with potentially major cyberattack

 The obvious connection people are making is that this apparent cyberattack happened just as Russia invaded Ukraine, which suffered its own slew of cyberattacks all week.

-That is still circumstantial evidence at best, so it's premature to point the finger just yet.
-This is especially true since there are plenty of bad actors out there who would love to dig into Nvidia's systems for malice and profit, and what better time to do that than a moment when the entire world is primed to blame Russia for an attack such as this?
+That is still circumstantial evidence at best, and it's premature to point fingers.
+This is especially true since there are plenty of bad actors out there who would love to dig into Nvidia's systems for malice and profit, and what better time to do that than a moment when the entire world is primed to blame Russia for such an attack?

-Still, the cyberattack – if that's what this actually is – doesn't just coincide with the invasion of Ukraine, but the imposition of US export controls on semiconductors and other high-tech computer technology, so if Russia were going to retaliate, why not strike out at one of the world's largest semiconductor companies, which just so happens to be based in the US?
+Still, the cyberattack – if that's what this is – doesn't just coincide with the invasion of Ukraine, but the imposition of US export controls on semiconductors and other high-tech computer technology.
+So, if Russia were going to retaliate, why not strike out at one of the world's largest semiconductor companies, which just so happens to be based in the US?

-There is a lot of literal and metaphorical fog of war right now, so its always best to reserve judgment until we know more of the facts on the ground, which is something that we simply don't have right now.
+There is a lot of literal and metaphorical fog of war right now, and it's always best to reserve judgment until we know more of the facts on the ground, which is something that we simply don't have right now.

-This story is developing, and has been updated with a statement from Nvidia about the potential breach.